Skip to main content

 • Instantiate a uint to hold the results

-• Iterate through all of the values in numbers and increment that number if the value is even
+• Iterate through all values in numbers and increment that number if the value is even

 • Return the result